illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 The final project is worth a total of **100 points**.
 Please see the [detailed rubric](https://docs.google.com/document/d/1DL8LW0lQmasXj3AwdqR42hc1X3tRWq48LYYpht-WKB8/edit?usp=sharing) for a better understanding of which portion of these points is graded *per group* and which portion is an *individual score*.
 The final submission section is subject to course staff discretion based on peer evaluation results.

+## Initial Check-in (2 points)
+Each student will recive and e-mail from their project mentor and must respond before March 8.

 ## Discovery (10 of points)
 **Due date: 11:59 PM March 8**